MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 Digital Mock-Up (DMU) Analysis is a central use case in the design phase of physical products, where Tier n and Tier n+1 must collaborate closely to develop and adjust their products in line with requirements from both sides.
 During this phase, engineers regularly review, comment, and align on the current development status, communicating necessary changes and feedback iteratively.
 DMU Analysis enables teams to ensure the evolving product meets all requirements before physical prototypes are built.

-At its core, DMU Analysis empowers engineers to perform essential digital engineering tasks on 3D models and assemblies - such as taking precise measurements, comparing design variants, inspecting internal and external structures, and visualizing key properties or changes.
+At its core, DMU Analysis empowers engineers to perform essential digital engineering tasks on 3D models and assemblies - such as taking precise measurements, checking clearance, detecting clashes, assessing serviceability, comparing design variants, inspecting internal and external structures, and visualizing key properties or changes.
 These capabilities allow teams to validate fit, function, and compliance with requirements, identify potential issues early, and communicate findings clearly—all before any physical prototype is built.

 This frequent, iterative exchange and review of engineering data between partners is the core collaboration scenario that the Geometry KIT enables, making secure, automated, and standards-based geometry data sharing possible across company boundaries.